wduquette/joe/jug/src/introduction.md

 I know the trend these days is to pick a language with a package manager and then construct your app from dozens, if not hundreds, of external packages.
 And sure, you can do that.
+Go wild.
 Me, I'll be over here not worrying about supply chain issues.

 ## Why Sandboxed?